 MCP server

-Inventra ships a hosted Model Context Protocol server that lets any MCP-compatible agent — Claude Code, Claude Desktop, Cursor, and others — read and write blocks, blog posts, categories, tags, and sitemap entries in your organization.
-Give the agent an API key, point it at the endpoint, and it can manage your content the same way you would from the dashboard.
+Inventra ships a hosted Model Context Protocol server that lets any MCP-compatible agent — Claude Code, Claude Desktop, Cursor, and others — manage blocks, blog posts, categories, tags, users, sitemap entries, and billing across every organization you belong to.
+Sign in once with OAuth and the agent can act on any of your orgs, switching between them as you ask.

 How it works